day8/re-frame/docs/application-state.md

 **But,** many web applications are not self-contained data-wise and, instead, are dominated by data sourced from an authoritative, remote database.
-For these applications, re-frame's `app-db` is mostly a local caching point, and being able to do undo/redo its state is meaningless because the authoritative source of data is elsewhere.
+For these applications, re-frame's `app-db` is mostly a local caching point, and being able to undo/redo its state is meaningless because the authoritative source of data is elsewhere.

 5. The ability to genuinely model control via FSMs (discussed later).